danielpalmares/forkify/README.md

 ## Technologies

-These tools were used in the project:
+These technologies were used in the project:

 - [HTML](https://developer.mozilla.org/pt-BR/docs/Web/HTML)
 - [SASS](https://sass-lang.com/)